dennowiggle/FLEADiP/README.md

 The HDMI socket is on the back side of the board and allowance must be made for the type of board that is underneath.
 If there is not a good fit, a spacer board can be added.

 ## FPGA logic
-The FPGA logic uses [Matthew Haggerty's F18A core](https://github.com/dnotq/f18a) so that code is compatible with the Z80 Retro!
+The FPGA logic uses [Matthew Hagerty's F18A core](https://github.com/dnotq/f18a) so that code is compatible with the Z80 Retro!
 [2068-Z80-TMS9118 project board](https://github.com/Z80-Retro/2068-Z80-TMS9118).

 The HDMI logic on the FPGA uses the DVI code design from [Randi Rossi's VicII-Kawari project](https://github.com/randyrossi/vicii-kawari).